 Hey, if we can commit to you, can you give us at least 2 years?

 Hey, if we can commit to you, can you give us at least 2 years?
 You can’t expect people to stay forever, but you can expect to get at least a few years from someone pursuing your position as well.
 I would describe this as good business.
 Good for the candidates because they know they have a home and they purchase a house or sign a lease.
 Good for an employer because they don’t have to be distracted from their core business nursing prospective employee’s all the time either.
 I’m a big fan of ongoing retention and recruitment, but it can’t consume your business.
 That’s what I’m here for.

 Presentation and Relocation

 Nothing speaks louder than a company trying to roll out the red carpet on an interview.

-The presentation and relocation.
 Nothing speaks louder than a company trying to roll out the red carpet on an interview.
-If you don’t know, ask your recruiter what others are doing, what can make this person feel special, what interest them.
-Make them feel special and welcome.
-It’s recruiting.
-If they are entertaining this, they are recruited candidates.
+If you don’t know, ask your recruiter what others are doing, what can make this person feel special, what interests them?
+Make them feel as special and welcome as possible.
+It’s recruiting; If they are entertaining the idea, they are recruited candidates.
 After presentation comes the follow up offer of relocation, should the candidate become offer-worthy.
 Here we are (us); we are interested and want to make you happy.
 No one wants to go out to rural America or even semi-rural, mid-sized communities (pop 80-350K) and limit the amount of employers they can work for once they settle down.
 This rings true especially for the seasoned professionals that have gone down that path before.

 If you can’t get the help, then you can’t effectively treat the patient.
 If you aren’t treating patients, then they will go elsewhere or not benefit from the recommended therapies.